bthomas2622/copilot-metrics-export-action/README.md

 ### `enterprise-name`

 The name/slug of the enterprise to generate a csv for.
 Required if `enterprise-summary` is `true`.
-Example: `octodemo` for `https://github.com/enterprises/octodemo`.
+Example: `myent` for `https://github.com/enterprises/myent`.

 ### `org-summary`